This is a live, interactive, hands-on cooking class held online via Zoom. See our event policies at the bottom of this webpage.

 Cinnamon buns are probably the most iconic sweet baked goods in Sweden.
 Almost any Swede knows how to bake them and does so on a regular basis to make sure they never run out.
 Johanna, who is a Swede living in Brooklyn, grew up having these buns every day after school.
 She thinks they are the best treat for fika, the Swedish coffee break, and would love to teach you how to make them with different flavors and shapes.

 Traditionally these buns are made with a cardamom flavored sweet dough, filled with different types of buttery fillings and shaped into classic rolls, knots, or festive braided lengths.
 In this class, you will learn how to shape the dough in three different shapes with three delicious fillings.

 Classic Cinnamon Rolls

 Equipment and Ingredient List for the class found here; check before buying a ticket.

-This menu contains the following common allergens: Egg, Tree Nuts, Dairy, Wheat, though the egg can be excluded as well as the nuts.
-If you have allergies or dietary restrictions that concern your ability to cook along, please e-mail firstname.lastname@example.org before purchasing a ticket.
+This menu contains the following common allergens: Egg, Dairy, Wheat, Tree Nuts (almonds are optional to eliminate tree nuts from the class).
+If you have allergies or dietary restrictions that concern your ability to cook along, please e-mail email@example.com before purchasing a ticket.

 If you’re new to 18 Reasons Online, please read this guide: How to Take an Online Class at 18 Reasons.
 Five calendar days before class, 18 Reasons may decide to cancel this class if not enough tickets are sold.
 We will notify registrants by email about cancellations.